 So ...
 Why should I take this course?

-- If starting a business, the course will give you pointers on critical areas such as file management, office layout, procedures and equipment requirements.
+Are you starting a business?
+This course will give you pointers on critical areas such as file management, office layout, procedures and equipment requirements.

 - Ideal for people new to office work or those who want to refine their skills and knowledge on office practices.